Chapter 4: Construction Details, Section 78: Incidental Construction

 - Where five or more mailboxes are concentrated at a single point, a stand on which the property owners may place their mailboxes may be built at Caltrans’ expense.
 This stand will prevent the unsightly appearance resulting from a group of posts of various sizes, heights, and characters.
 The approach to the stand should be surfaced sufficiently to make the stand accessible under all weather conditions.

-The objective of the Standard Specifications requirements for obliterating roads and detours is to ensure a well-drained, presentable area.
+The objective of the Standard Specifications requirements for obliterating roads and detours is to assure a well-drained, presentable area.
 You may allow the contractor the option of removing oversize material in lieu of breaking it into the required size, provided the objective is met and no other complications are involved.
 Update the water pollution control plan to reflect the new conditions.

 Suggested levels of inspection for incidental construction work activities are: